Forests of the Pacific Northwest

 In many ways the ODT is a major highway for non-motorized travelers, spanning the entire peninsula.
 We have included a Side Trips Section, providing information and maps for towns along the trail and for natural attractions along the way that can be easily reached from ODT on side roads or trails.

 We hope this website provides the information you need to utilize the trail with confidence.
 However if you have questions or need assistance with planning, please contact us, either with the contact button at the bottom of each page, or on the User Forum in the User Services Section.

 Railroad Trestles and Tunnels

 Five original Railroad trestles have been converted for trail use.
 Three of them are over 400 feet long.
 The highest is 85 feet above the stream bed and was curved to increase stability.

 Along the Waters Edge

 Four miles of shoreline trail along the Strait of Juan de Fuca offer views of Canada across the straits and of Port Angeles Harbor.
 The trail continues another two miles through the city's downtown waterfront and..

 The western terminus of the trail route is the Pacific Ocean beachside resort town of LaPush, which is also headquarters for the Quileute Indian Tribe.

-The 2014 Adventure slide show listings for Port Angeles and Sequim are now available for viewing!
-Click on the Trail News tab for more information on this popular PTC fundraiser.
+The 2014 Adventure slide show listings for Sequim are now available for viewing!
+Click on the Trail Events link to the left for more information on this popular PTC fundraiser.